miguelgrinberg/Flask-Moment/README.md

     now = datetime.utcnow()

 By default the timestamps will be converted from UTC to the local time in each client's machine before rendering.
 To disable the conversion to local time pass `local=True`.

 Note that even though the timestamps are provided in UTC the rendered dates and times will be in the local time of the client computer, so each users will always see their local time regardless of where they are located.

+In the first example, the parameter `live_timestamp` is used so the timestamp will be updated to use the current timestamp (instead of the time at which the page was rendered).
+This allows to, for example, show a clock.

 Function Reference
 ------------------

-The supported list of display functions is shown below:
+The supported list of display functions is as follows:

 - `moment(timestamp=None, local=False).format(format_string)`
 - `moment(timestamp=None, local=False).fromNow(no_suffix = False)`
+- `moment(timestamp=None, local=False).toNow(no_suffix = False)`
 - `moment(timestamp=None, local=False).fromTime(another_timesatmp, no_suffix = False)`
 - `moment(timestamp=None, local=False).calendar()`
 - `moment(timestamp=None, local=False).valueOf()`